njs236/rocketreading/login - use case.txt

 Given the system has loaded up the app
 And the login screen has been launched
-And the user's username and password exist in the database When a user enters a username and the correct password into the login fields and clicks the login button Then the system validates the username and firstname And logs in the player successfully
+And the user's username and password exist in the database When a user enters a username and the correct password into the login fields Then the system validates the username and firstname And logs in the player successfully
 And the system will load up the home page